Chè Bánh Lọt Recipe

 Besides the ingredients in today’s recipe, there are also other additions that you can put in the mix to level up your cendol dessert.
 Let’s take a look at some notable choices.

-• Red Azuki Beans: Elevate your Che Banh Lot with colorful, protein-rich azuki beans, providing a delightful nutty flavor and a striking contrast to the cool dessert.
+• Red azuki beans: Elevate your soup dessert with colorful, protein-rich azuki beans, providing a delightful nutty flavor and a striking contrast to the cool dessert.

-• Pomegranate Seeds: Add vibrant, tangy-sweet flavor explosions with antioxidant-packed pomegranate seeds, enhancing both taste and health benefits.
+• Pomegranate seeds: Add vibrant, tangy-sweet flavor explosions with antioxidant-packed pomegranate seeds, enhancing taste and health benefits.

-The first step to storing Che Banh Lot is to separate the three main components: the cendol, the sweet coconut milk, and the palm sugar syrup.
+The first step to storing this Vietnamese cendol dessert is to separate the 3 main components: the cendol, the sweet coconut milk, and the palm sugar syrup.
 Keeping them separate will help maintain their original texture and taste.

 I recommend storing this dessert in a fridge for no longer than 3 days.
 Keep in mind that the cendol will gradually become less chewy.